gw2efficiency/gw2-api.com/README.md

 ## Tests

-**Note:** Requires a running instance of mongodb and will execute on a test database
+**Note:** Requires a running instance of mongodb and will execute on a test database.
+Also requires a running instance of redis and will **flush all existing jobs**.

 ```
 npm test